pbellon/githubers-audience/README.md

   -h, --help            show this help message and exit -a ACCOUNTS, --accounts ACCOUNTS
                         The targeted github accounts separated by comma.
-  -l LOGIN, --login LOGIN
-                        Your GitHub login
-  -p PASSWORD, --password PASSWORD
-                        Your GitHub password
   -o OUTPUT, --output OUTPUT
-                        The output file to write data -v, --verbose         Show some information during process
+                        The output file to write data, ex: -a jplusplus,pbellon
+  -v, --verbose         Show some information during process

 ```